A Lagrange-Newton Algorithm for Sparse Nonlinear Programming: Numerical Experiments

 \subsubsection{Numerical comparisons}

 We set the maximum number of iterations and the tolerance as $1000$ and $10^{-6}$, respectively, in all of the six comparison methods mentioned above.
 The initializations are set to be $x^0=0$, $y^0=0$ and $\beta=5/n$ for LNA.
-We also conduct numerical experiments of LNA with randomly generated initial points for CS problems.
-Since they have similar performances as that of $x^0=0$, we omit presenting the numerical results for simplicity.
-This phenomenon is alike to some other local methods for CS problems, such as NIHT.
 For comparison purpose, HTP, NIHT, GP, OMP, CoSaMP and SP as tested in this section are all initialized with the origin in their default setups.

-We say a recovery of this method is successful if $\|x-x^*\|<0.01\|x^*\|$, where $x$ is the solution produced by this method.
+We say a recovery of a method is successful if $\|x-x^*\|<0.01\|x^*\|$, where $x$ is the solution produced by this method.
 The corresponding success rate is defined as the percentage of the number of successful recovery instances over all trials.

-Firstly, we run $500$ independent trials with fixed $n=256, m=\lceil n/4\rceil$ at different sparsity levels $s$ from 6 to 36.
+Firstly, we run $500$ independent trials with fixed $n=256, p=\lceil n/4\rceil$ at different sparsity levels $s$ from 6 to 36.
 The corresponding success rates are illustrated in Fig. \ref{fig:SuccRate}.
 One can observe that LNA always yielded the highest success rate for each $s$ under both Example \ref{ex-gau} and Example \ref{ex-dct}, while a lowest success rate is generated in {GP}.
 For example, when $s=20$ for Gaussian matrix, $85\%$ successful recoveries are guaranteed in our method, which performed much better than other methods, whose success rates are all less than $60\%$.

-Next, we implement $500$ independent trials by varying $m=\lceil r n\rceil$ in $r\in\{0.1,0.12,\ldots,0.3\}$ when $n=256, s=\lceil 0.05 n\rceil$ in Fig. \ref{fig:SuccRate-mn}, which indicates that the larger $m$ is, the easier the problem becomes to be solved.
+Next, we implement $500$ independent trials by varying $p=\lceil r n\rceil$ in $r\in\{0.1,0.12,\ldots,0.3\}$ when $n=256, s=\lceil 0.05 n\rceil$ in Fig. \ref{fig:SuccRate-mn}, which indicates that the larger $m$ is, the easier the problem becomes to be solved.
 Again, LNA outperformed the others in the success rate for each $s$, and {GP} still came the last.